cloudmatrix/signedimp/README.txt

      any third-party imports, to make it as easy to bootstrap as possible.

-   * I've copied the signature scheme directly from PKCS#1 and it's broadly the same as that used by keyczar etc.  This is a very well understood signing protocol.
+   * I've copied the signature scheme directly from PKCS#1 and it's broadly the same as that used by keyczar etc.  This is a very simple and well understood signing protocol.

    * The signing code is supposed to be run offline, in a controlled setting with controlled inputs, so the risk of e.g. timing attacks is small.